List of Judge Dredd characters: Deacon

+First appearance: 2000 AD #2082 (2018).
+Created by Michael Carroll and Jake Lynch.

-Judge Francesco Deacon was one of the first ever street judges, in the 2030s.
+Judge Francesco Deacon was one of the first street judges in the 2030s.
 Before becoming a judge he was in the military police.
-He first appeared in Michael Carroll's novel Judges: The Avalanche, and simultaneously in the Judge Dredd comic strip story "Paradigm Shift" in 2000 AD #2082–2086 in May 2018, also written by Carroll and with art by Staz Johnson.
+He first appeared in Michael Carroll's novel Judges: The Avalanche, and simultaneously in the Judge Dredd comic strip story "Paradigm Shift" in 2000 AD #2082–2086 in May 2018, also written by Carroll and with art by Jake Lynch.
 He has since appeared in a minor role in the series "Dreadnoughts" in the Judge Dredd Megazine.

 Dekker

+First appearance: 2000 AD #370 (1984).
+Created by John Wagner, Alan Grant (writers) and Kim Raymond (artist).

 Judge Dekker first appeared in 1984 as a rookie judge, being successfully evaluated by Dredd as to her suitability to become a full judge.
 She did not reappear in the strip again until 1991, when writer Garth Ennis used her as a recurring secondary character in several 1991 and 1992 strips – most prominently as the investigating judge against the "Muzak Killer".
 By this time an experienced street judge, she was killed in the 1992 story "Judgement Day" (set in 2114).
 Upon her death Dredd considered that she was "...the best rookie he'd ever had, bar none."
 He later hallucinated her during his crucifixion in "Goodnight Kiss".

 An alternative, evil version of Dekker from a parallel universe appeared in the 1994 novel Dread Dominion.

 Dolman

+First appearance: 2000 AD #1378 (2004).
+Created by John Wagner and Carlos Ezquerra.

 Dolman was a cadet at the Academy of Law.
 He was cloned from Judge Dredd's DNA.
 Although he performed well at the Academy, he resented his lack of control over his own life and chose to leave the Academy and Mega-City One.
 He joined the Space Corps and was transferred to an offworld Academy, though he regularly returned to the city; keeping in touch with Vienna Dredd and took classes at night school.

 Shortly after "Day of Chaos", Dolman returned to the city: he felt obliged to help out, especially with his family in danger.
 He was an advisor and non-combatant in the Corps by now, and first arrived in the city when Marines were asked to break the siege at Sue Perkins Block.
 Colonel Lynn Easter viewed him with mild contempt, especially when he tried to stop her bombing the block, but Dolman used his judge training to cripple a marine, forcing her to call off the airstrike, and then assist Dredd in stopping the siege.
 (For most of the story Dolman went unnamed, leaving his return a surprise.)
 He was injured in the process and sent to hospital, with Dredd calling him "a judge" over Dolman's protests.
 The Corps were left angry that Dolman had shot a marine – a decision Dredd agreed with – and Easter and two others assaulted him in hospital, but Dolman was able to take them down.